Robertof/perl-www-telegram-botapi/README.md

 When sandboxing calls to [WWW::Telegram::BotAPI](https://metacpan.org/pod/WWW::Telegram::BotAPI) methods using `eval`, it is useful to parse error messages using this method.

+**WARNING:** up until version 0.09, this method incorrectly stopped at the first occurence of `at` in error messages, producing results such as `missing ch` instead of `missing chat`.

 This method accepts an error message as its first argument, otherwise `$@` is used.

 An hash reference containing the following elements is returned: